s-victor/TinyPedal/docs/customization.md

     lap_time_history_count
 Set the number of lap time history display.
 Default is to show `10` most recent lap times.

+    show_virtual_energy_if_available
+Show virtual energy consumption instead of fuel consumption if available.
+This option is enabled by default.

     show_empty_history
 Show empty lap time history.
 Default is `false`, which hides empty rows.